hyunguboy/IgorPro/README.md

 (Last accessed 2020/01/09) https://www.airkorea.or.kr/web

 Unfortunately, AirKorea's data format is inconsistent over time, and sometimes data points are just missing, so be wary.

+HKang_AirKoreaPrep.ipf

+AirKorea saves its data in the form of "YYYMMDDHH".
+This function converts this into a seconds-based time wave that Igor Pro can recognize.